 - connection - either click the drop-down arrow and select an existing connection, or click create new to create a new connection (see Defining connections).

 - bucket/container - the name of the target cloud storage bucket or container where the package output folder and files will be written.
-Only relevant in the case of object stores such as Amazon S3, Google Cloud Storage and Swift based object stores.
+Only relevant in the case of object stores such as Amazon S3 and Google Cloud Storage object stores.

 - target directory - your destination folder in the form of folder1/folder2/.
 It must not exist (unless you select Overwrite destination path - see below).

 - target file names - Xplenty is a parallel processing platform and this means that you may have multiple files in the destination (you can also merge the output to a single file, see below).
 The default pattern for files is part-m-00000 and an extension may be added according to the destination type and compression.
 Select custom pattern to control the prefix and suffix around the file number.

 Then click the Test Connection button to help check that the connection is good and that the bucket/container exists and if the path exists or not.

 Note: Paths that contain variables are not validated correctly.

 - flat file - contains one record per line.
 Within such a record, the individual fields are separated by delimiters such as comma or tab characters.
 The output data is utf-8 encoded.

 - parquet - Apache Parquet is a columnar storage format popular with Hive and Impala.
 You can control the Parquet output with the system variables: _PARQUET_COMPRESSION, _PARQUET_PAGE_SIZE, _PARQUET_BLOCK_SIZE.
 Note that datetime and complex data types are not currently supported with Parquet.

 Flat file parametersIf you selected flat files as the destination type, you need to define the delimiter character used to separate fields in your objects and whether the object data is quote enclosed.